LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 [LibreTechni.ca](https://libretechni.ca) was created to let you experiment with federated services, so feel free to join and start exploring!

+## Choosing a Server

+Two popular lists of Lemmy servers/instances are at [Awesome Lemmy Instances](https://github.com/maltfield/awesome-lemmy-instances) and [the-federation.info Lemmy Instances Page](https://the-federation.info/platform/73).
+You can do join one of the larger instances that cater to a breadth of interests or you can an instance that is for attracts a certain interest, like solarpunk ([SLRPNK](https://slrpnk.net)) for example.
+Keep in mind that regarless whichever instance you choose to be your home instance, you'll still be able to see content from other instances becuase it's federated.
+That's the whole point!
+Of course, you'll can always find d home at [LibreTechni.ca](https://libretechni.ca).

 ## Finding communities

 Sub-reddits are called **Communities** in Lemmy.
 When you click on "Explore Communities" on a Lemmy instance, you will see three tabs.